meatnordrink/notebook/ads/ads.md

 * *If the increase at the end of the month is severe, lower the ad budget at the end of the month to constrain spend*

 ### Depression General Campaign (Oct 17th last check)

+*Todo Next*
+  * Go through CBT exact, broad, post Nov 1st.
+CPA was very high; some ads/groups were spending a lot with no results.
+But, it was the end of the month.
+Reduced budget Nov 1st; see if pattern holds.
+If so, disable (such as `CBT App EM`.)
+But hopefully it was just burning through budget.

 **Anxiety**
 * Launched Oct.
 28. Check and optimize; see what search terms are coming up and refine.